eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 - Finalize and freeze the language module APIs.
 - Clean up and minimize the use of Java and JavaScript native code in the language module.
 - Mop up remaining issues affecting Java interop.
 - Performance.
 - IDE build performance.
+- Finish `ceylon.collection` and freeze its public API.

 Naturally, we've also fixed hundreds of bugs unrelated to those priorities.